hmcty/dotfiles/README.md

-# Vim Pack
-Vim pack is an 'out the box' plugin suite that gives you the most useful and aesthetic features.
-By following the instructions below you can avoid the hasstle of tracking down various plugins and easily setup a functional vim environment.

 ## Plugin Installation
 These commands are meant for a linux distribution, make sure you run them from the home directory.
 If you already have .vim or .vimrc files then you would need to remove those: